-Direct Investments in Portfolio Companies are generally valued based on valuations performed by the general partner of the special purpose vehicle ("SPV") through which the Direct Investment is made.
-In preparing its recommendation for the valuation designee, the Valuation Committee reviews the SPV general partner's methodology in determining the fair value of a Direct Investment in a Portfolio Company, and updates such fair value with relevant market information known to the Valuation Committee if the valuation provided to the Fund by the SPV general partner is not current.
+Direct Investments are generally valued based on valuations performed by the general partner of the special purpose vehicle ("SPV") through which the Direct Investment is made.
+In preparing its recommendation for the valuation designee, the Valuation Committee reviews the SPV general partner's methodology in determining the fair value of a Direct Investment and updates such fair value with relevant market information known to the Valuation Committee if the valuation provided to the Fund by the SPV general partner is not current.